TCCL/router/README.md

 ### Creating a router

 Router provides a mechanism for routing control to a handler based on an input URI.
-It is very easy to setup and use.
+It is very easy to set up and use.
 Just create an instance of type `TCCL\Router\Router`.
 The constructor takes a handler argument which is the default handler used when a route does not match:

 ~~~php
 use TCCL\Router\Router;